LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 #### Try/Catch

-The way try/catch ueses this rule is. . . interesting.
+The way try/catch uses this rule is. . . interesting.
 I do not expect NASA to use try/catch as it violates creating an explicit clear control flow specified in rule 1 and violates predictable execution.
 In fact, goto and setjmp/longjmp are banned in rule 1, and they are the only two mechanisms that could implement a pseduo exception system in C.
 All this rule is saying is to check the return value of the function and to check the validity of parameters.